 Yet Zuckerberg and Facebook continued to succeed, in spite of the criticism.
 Time magazine named him Person of the Year in 2010, and Vanity Fair placed him at the top of their New Establishment list.

 Since amassing his sizeable fortune, Zuckerberg has used his millions to fund a variety of philanthropic causes.
-The most notable examples came in 2010: In September of that year, he donated $100 million to save the failing Newark Public Schools system in New Jersey.
+The most notable examples came in September 2010, when he donated $100 million to save the failing Newark Public Schools system in New Jersey.

 Then, in December 2010, Zuckerberg signed the "Giving Pledge", promising to donate at least 50 percent of his wealth to charity over the course of his lifetime.
 Other Giving Pledge members include Bill Gates, Warren Buffett and George Lucas.
 After his donation, Zuckerberg called on other young, wealthy entrepreneurs to follow suit.

 "With a generation of younger folks who have thrived on the success of their companies, there is a big opportunity for many of us to give back earlier in our lifetime and see the impact of our philanthropic efforts," he said.